ryanhburbank/mars_rover/README.md

 A rover prioritizes self-preservation over completing an order(i.e will not go over the edge of a plateau)

 Each plateau will have only one rover on it at a time(i.e rover's will not crash into each other)

+The reviewer has ruby installed on their machine

 ###Final Words:
 Thank you for your time, it is very appreciated!